AP-NORC poll: Americans have high trust in doctors, nurses

 “Those are the same people who are less likely to be in regular health care, to have those interactions with doctors and providers,” she said.

 The same holds true for younger adults, who also have low vaccination rates.
-They are less likely to see a doctor regularly or get preventive care like annual checkups.
+They are less likely to see a doctor regularly or get preventive care such as annual checkups.

 Plus, just getting someone into a doctor’s office or drugstore offers no guarantee that the patient will become vaccinated.